petershin/liferay-learn/docs/commerce/latest/en/inventory-management/warehouse-reference-guide.md

 ## Channels

 You can set the warehouse to serve all the available channels or select specific ones.
-To do this, click on the *Eligibility* tab and click on the *Specific Channels* radio button.
-Search for a channel and click *Select*.
+To do this, click the *Eligibility* tab and select the *Specific Channels* radio button.
+Then, search for a channel and click *Select*.

 ![Set the warehouse to serve all available channels or select specific ones.](./warehouse-reference-guide/images/02.png)